Special event

 “Photographs are not Passive Reflections of Reality”

-Dr Lauren Walsh looks back through some of the visuals that have dominated the World Press Photo archive as well as in a broad collective understanding of history.
+Dr Lauren Walsh looks back through some of the visual tropes that have dominated the World Press Photo archive as well as the broader collective understanding of history.
 What is a visual trope?
 Why and how does this question matter to us?
-In this talk, Walsh addresses the role that photographs play in shaping our understanding of the world.
+In this talk, Walsh addresses the role photographs play in shaping our understanding of the world.

 Book signings